COVID-19 Response & Updates – Test Options

 - GRE and TOEFL Online – ETS has announced that the GRE and TOEFL exams can now be completed online for those impacted by the closure of testing centers.
-Fore more information and registration details visit the following ETS pages: TOEFL (new window) and GRE (new window).
+For more information and registration details visit the following ETS pages: TOEFL and GRE.

 - IELTS Indicator – The IELTS Indicator is an online exam for all those impacted by testing center closures.
 To send scores, select “Georgetown University Graduate Admissions” as the recipient institution.

 Where Our Students Come From

 In just the past few years alone, students from the following countries have enrolled in the Graduate School:

 Back to Top